markdoc-extra/vscode-markdoc/README.md

 </p>
 <br />

 Wrote this because there was no syntax highlighting available for markdoc.
 I've kept the extension to `.mdoc` but you can bind to as per your choice.
-Make a PR if you want to improve it until official one it out.
+Make a PR if you want to improve it until official one is out.

 ## Screenshot